trebisky/fit66/README.md

 The actual file I am using to test and develop this program has the following structure:

--Header
+- Header
--file ID message
+- file ID message
--file creator message
+- file creator message
--device info message
+- device info message
--record messages (1175 of them)
+- record messages (1175 of them)
--event messages (2 of them)
+- event messages (2 of them)
--lap message
+- lap message
--session message
+- session message
--activity message
+- activity message
--CRC (2 bytes)
+- CRC (2 bytes)